 Types of RVs and Motorhomes

 Choosing the right RV depends on how you intend to use it.
-If you plan on using it for a few week-long or weekend trips per year, you may want to consider something smaller and less expensive.
-However, if you’re planning on living in it, you may want something bigger and more expensive.
+If you intend to use it for a few week-long or weekend trips per year, you may want to consider something smaller and less expensive.
+However, if you intend to live in it, you may want something bigger and pricier.

 Here are the four main types of RVs and motorhomes:

-- Travel trailers: A travel trailer is an RV that is towed by a truck, van, or SUV that can handle the weight capacity and are usually cheaper than the others.
+A travel trailer is an RV that is towed by a truck, van, or SUV that can handle the weight capacity and are usually cheaper than the others.
+Travel trailers come in many sizes, from small pop-up models to large, luxurious fifth-wheel trailers.

 Other types of RVs include popup campers, teardrop trailers, hybrid trailers, and fifth-wheel trailers.